Green Office Products and Practices

 For significant paper savings, the NCR corporation manufactures a thermal double-sided POS printer.
 Several large grocery stores and started using this technology with great results.

 The jury is still out, however, on the environmental footprint of thermal printers.
-They do not use ink ribbons, but do use more expensive thermal paper that has a higher chemical content in the paper than traditional bond paper.
-I would love to hear from anyone who has specific knowledge on this subject.
-My info is in the contact page.
+They do not use ink ribbons, but do use more expensive thermal paper that has a higher chemical content, including BPA, in the paper than traditional bond paper.

 Check under the Disposables section of this web site for more information on green options for POS paper.